Mi Notebook 2021 series launched in India starting at Rs 56,999

 Xiaomi Mi Notebook Ultra, Mi Notebook Pro price in India, availability, offers

 Mi Notebook Ultra price in India starts at Rs 59,999 for the Intel Core i5 + 8GB RAM variant.
 The Intel Core i5 + 16GB RAM and Intel Core i7 + 16 RAM are priced at Rs 63,999 and Rs 76,999 respectively.
-Also Read - Mi Band 6, Mi Notebooks, Mi TV 5X, Mi security camera, and more to be launched in India today
+Also Read - Xiaomi Mi Band 6 launches at an affordable price of Rs 3,499: When can you buy it?

 As for the compact Mi Notebook Pro, the laptop has been priced at Rs 56,999 for the Intel Core i5 + 8GB RAM, Rs 59,999 for the Intel Core i5 + 16GB RAM, and Rs 72,999 for the Intel Core i7 + 16GB RAM model.
 In terms of availability, the Mi Notebook 2021 series will be available for purchase from August 31 via Amazon, mi.com, Mi Home and retail stores (at a later date).
 Sale offers include- cashback of Rs 4,500 on HDFC credit cards and EMI transactions on i7 variants and cashback offer of Rs 3,500 on i5 models.